datirium/workflows/README.md

 ### Upstreams

-To allow selection of already analysed data as input for a workflow, we organize a graph of separate workflows.
-To link workflows we use ```’sd:upstream’``` which defines a list of upstream workflows.
+To extend the SciDAP UI to allow for already analysed data the be selectable as inputs, we organize a graph of separate workflows.
+To link workflows we use ```’sd:upstream’```, which defines a list of upstream workflows who's outputs are accible by this workflow.
-This list is what allows you to select samples you've run that utilized any of the workflows listed

 ```yaml
 ...